Drive management

 • It is the same size, or it’s bigger.

-Note that if there are degraded volumes you must perform an additional step.
-To prevent data loss, follow the procedure in Removing an ejected drive without replacement to restore full redundancy!
+• If this cannot be done (for example, if there is a degraded volume), follow the procedure in Removing an ejected drive without replacement to restore full redundancy!
 After that you can proceed with ejecting the drive.

 # storpool disk <diskID> eject